alvinsy99/3813ICT_Assignment_Angular/README.md

 ## Version Control (Github)
 Github is one of the largest communities that provide software development version control using Git.
 This assignment applies git version control at the point where it has been implemented with creating new user, remove existing user.
-Along with 4 components: account, login, register, remove-user and 1 service (login-service).
+Along with 5 components: account, login, register, remove-user, channel-details and 2 services (login-service and socket-service).
 The git repository contains README.md file and 1 folder which is angular project in order to prevent any naming convention error.
 From then, each small changes will be committed into the repo to keep track of the project.